LilChopChop/LilChopChop/README.md

 # 💫 About Me:
-My name is Ethan Collins, and I am a computer science major who is constantly striving to improve my projects on Github and build a strong and reliable community around me.
+My name is Ethan Collins, and I am a Information Technology major who is constantly striving to improve my projects on Github and build a strong and reliable community around me.
 I have a particular knack for utilizing various AWS services, mastering JavaScript (including React and NodeJS), and effectively working with MySQL.

 ## 🌐 Socials: